Schindler's List (1993)

 - Multiple nude corpses are shown going up a conveyor belt into a burning pile of other dead bodies.
 A potentially mentally ill nazi officer fires a pistol into the pile of the corpses.

-- Half of the movie focuses on how people died unexpectedly which can be really sad and emotionally intense
+- Half of the movie focuses on how the Jews died during the Holocaust unexpectedly which can be really sad and emotionally intense

 - The ending can be very emotional for some.